Data model

 security_need_t int Traceability

-security_need_auth int Authentication
+security_need_auth int Authenticity

 constraints longtext Legal and regulatory constraints